dmt-software/di-plug/README.md

 ```

 This even works when the `HasContainer` is used within another trait, but just one level deep.
-Using the trait below f.i. enables `getTwigEngine()` call to retrieve the template engine in the class.
+Using the trait below f.i. enables `getTwigEngine()` call to retrieve the template engine in the parent class.

 ```php
 use DMT\DependencyInjection\Traits\HasContainer;